To participate in this study, you must attend one of our free information sessions.

 All research study participants will receive up to $80 compensation.
 If you are assigned to the pain self-management education group, you will receive $10 for each completed class session.
-If you are assigned to the wait-list control group, you will receive $40 for each completed assessment session.
+If you are assigned to the control group, you will receive $40 for each completed assessment session.
 If you do not complete the study, you will be compensated only for the sessions you completed.

 What risks or discomforts are involved with participating in the study?

-If you are assigned to the pain self-management educational group, or elect to participate in these classes you may experience some discomforts.
 Because this is an educational research study, and it does not involve any drugs, medical tests or procedures, the risks you may experience are minimal.

 - Attending class for 2.5 hours may cause some physical discomfort.
 We will take regular breaks, you may bring comfort items to class, and you may stand up, move around, or even lie down during sessions, as needed.